yipmunallen/third-milestone-project/README.md

 ![alt text](https://github.com/yipmunallen/Third-Milestone-Project/blob/master/static/images/readme/datastructure.png "Ticker Data Structure")

+- When a user signs up, a new document is added to the users collection.
+It contains an id, username, password, and empty watched stocks array
-Registered users are added to the users collection.
-When they create a new comment, a new document is added to the comments collection, with that comment id added to the comments array of the corresponding stock.
+- When a user adds a new comment, a new document is added to the comments collection.
+It contains an id, their username, the date created and the comment.
+That comment id is then added to the corresponding stock's comment array in the stocks collection.
+- When a user adds a stock to their watchlist, the id of the stock is added to the user's watched stocks array in the users collection

 -   #### Colour Scheme
     -   The main colours used for the site are centered around blue and white: